athomasq/athomasq.github.io/categories/work/work.md

 ### Board Roles

 🎯 I have served on and continue to serve on startup and private company boards.
-Typically, these roles leverage my deep knowledge of data and network-effect businesses; my expertise in capital markets; my experience as a successful generalist founder; or some combination thereof.
+Typically, these roles leverage my deep knowledge of data businesses; my expertise in capital markets; my experience as a successful generalist founder; or some combination thereof.

 I'm availabe for additional board roles if the fit is right; [email me](mailto:athos1@gmail.com).